Nic-Coons/resume-gen/resume.md

 ### _PROFILE_ {#profile}

-Conscientious and driven professional with a broad skill set who likes to get things done.
+Conscientious and driven professional with a mission to not be an "individual contributor", but a key individual who succeeds in maximizing the contributions and success of the entire team.
 Strong attention to detail.
 Ability to multitask and bring multiple projects to completion at once.
 Focused on building user-friendly, standards-based, and visually engaging, web sites from concept to testing.
 Always excited about the latest technology developments, and constantly striving to expand my capabilities.

 ------